EmilEinarsen/React-hookup/docs/useOnClickOutside.md

 # `useOnClickOutside`
-Listens for click events outside of element.
+Listens for clicks outside of element.
 Requires ref to function.

 ## Arguments
 - `ref {element}`: ref to the targeted element/component